Romania women's national rugby union team

-The Romania women's national rugby union team first played in 2007.
-Their widely recognized nickname is "The Acorns", as an offshoot of the men's team which are called "The Oaks".
+The Romania women's national rugby union team represents Romania in women's international rugby union and played their first test match in 2007.
+Their widely recognized nickname "The Acorns", is an offshoot of the men's team which are called "The Oaks".

 History

-The history of the Romanian team currently boils down to two participations in 2007 and 2008 in the European Women's Trophy organized by FIRA.
-They won their first international test match in 2007, in Watermael-Boitsfort, against Serbia with a score of 65–0, which remains their greatest success today.
+The Romanian women's national team was first formed in 2007, they won their first international test match against Serbia on 11 April 2007 in Watermael-Boitsfort, with a score of 65–0, which remains their greatest success today.

+They competed in the FIRA Women's European Championship in 2007 and 2008, they played only nine games, losing five and winning four.
+The team was disbanded after that before being revived again in 2024.
+They defeated Bulgaria 66–12 in the 2024–25 Rugby Europe Women's Conference tournament on 22 September 2024.